 - Signal Head Icon (ComboBox) - applies to Signal Head Icon - Entry is required.
 If a signal head with the entered name is not in the Signal Head Table, an error message results, and the Signal Head Icon is not created.
 Note: To automatically associate signal heads with turnouts and block boundaries, you should use the automated tools in the Tools menu to place signal head icons.
 This item is provided for those cases where those automated tools cannot place a signal head icon where needed.

-When pressed, the Change Icons... button on the tool bar brings up an icon editor for either sensor icons, signal mast icons, signal head icons, or general purpose icons, depending uponmwhether Sensor Icon, Signal Mast Icon, Signal Head Icon, or Icon Label is checked.
-If none of these items is checked, the button press is ignored.
+When pressed, the Change Icons... button on the tool bar brings up an icon editor for either sensor icons, signal mast icons, signal head icons, or general purpose icons, depending upon whether Sensor Icon, Signal Mast Icon, Signal Head Icon, or Icon Label is checked in the toolbar.
+If none of these items is checked, the menu choice is ignored.
 For Signal Mast Icons and Signal Head Icons, the Layout Editor defaults to the left-facing short icons found at "resources/icons/smallschematics/searchlights/".
 If you are using a black background you may need to switch to white icons that are available in the same area, since the default icons have black borders.

-The tradional toolbar resides next to the panel.
-The tool box floats on the screen and can be moved around.
-It provides all of the same functions as the tool bar.
+The classic toolbar resides to the top or side of the panel.
+The toolbox floats on the screen and can be moved around.
+It provides all of the same functions as the toolbar.

 The radio buttons, checkboxes, combo boxes and labels are grouped together on 4 tabs: Turnouts, Track, Labels and Icons.
 Below the tab section is a line that displays the current zoom factor and cursor location.
 The title bar includes the name of the related panel.

-Since the tool box is a standard window, it contains the Close and Minimize buttons.
-The Close button hides the tool box, it does not delete it.
-To show it again, select the tool box name from the Window menu.
-The minimize button behaves in the tradtional manner with the tool box becoming an icon on the operating system task bar.
-Use the Window menu or click on the task bar icon to make it visible.
+Since the Toolbox is a standard window, it contains the Close and Minimize buttons.
+The Close button hides the toolbox, it does not delete it.
+To show it again, select the toolbox name from the Window menu.
+The minimize button behaves in the traditional manner with the toolbox becoming an icon on the operating system task bar.
+Use the Window menu or click on the task bar icon to make itvisible.

 Using a Panel's File Menu